Every State Where You Can Pull Up to a Drive-Thru Liquor Store

 On your way to the Outer Banks (where, pro tip, you can drink legally on the sand), stock up at a so-called brew-thru.

-Another capital proudly serving lazy drinkers, Columbus goes big on the drive-thrus, and Cincinnati is right there alongside.
+Columbus goes big on the drive-thrus, and Cincinnati is right there alongside.
+You can find drive-thru liquor stores sprinkled all throughout the Buckeye State.

 Pennsylvania may be notorious for its restrictive state-run liquor stores, but at least the state allows beer stores to set up drive-thrus.